vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

 The supervisor's OIDC implementation currently performs live reads against the Kubernetes API (i.e. it does not use a cache).
 No performance impact has been observed from this implementation.
-A positive of this implementation is that the supervisor is always up to date with the latest state - i.e. if a session is deleted, it is immediately observed on the next API call that attempts to use that session.
-The dynamic client registry must avoid using a cache based implementation to ensure that is always up to date with the current config.
+A positive of this implementation is that the supervisor is always up-to-date with the latest state - i.e. if a session is deleted, it is immediately observed on the next API call that attempts to use that session.
+The dynamic client registry must avoid using a cache based implementation to ensure that is always up-to-date with the current config.
 Furthermore, the implementation must guarantee that deleting and recreating a client invalidates all sessions and client secrets associated with said client.
 Revocation of a client secret must invalidate all sessions that were authenticated using that client secret.

 ##### Configuring association between clients and issuers

-There will be no configuration to associate a client with a particular issuer (i.e. federation domain).
+There will be no configuration to associate a client with a particular issuer (i.e. FederationDomain).
 Just as the `pinniped-cli` OAuth client is available for use with all federation domains, all dynamic clients will be available for use with all federation domains.

 #### Upgrades

-No backwards incompatible changes to any existing Kuberentes API resource schema are proposed in this design.
+No backwards incompatible changes to any existing Kubernetes API resource schema are proposed in this design.

 The `pinniped-cli` client needs to continue to act as before for backwards compatibility with existing installations of the Pinniped CLI on user's machines.
 Therefore, it will temporarily be excluded from any new scope-based requirements which would restrict the username and group memberships from being returned.
 When this exclusion is used, the supervisor will issue warnings and request that the user contact their admin for an updated kubeconfig.
-This exclusion will be dropped in a future release.
+This exclusion will be dropped in a future release after sufficient time has passed for all users to have most likely upgraded.
 Having this temporary exclusion will allow mixing of old CLIs with new supervisors, and new CLIs with old supervisors.
 New CLIs will automatically include these new scopes in the kubeconfigs that they generate.